Verbal Reasoning Test

 What do Verbal Reasoning Tests assess?

-The test is designed to measure evaluate the logic of various kinds of arguments.
+Verbal reasoning tests are designed to assess a candidate’s ability to evaluate the logic of various kinds of arguments.
 Candidates are presented with series of short passages of text, each of which includes four statements.
 The test is particularly useful in jobs that require good written and / or language skills.

 Typical roles that would use our an Verbal Reasoning test: